Society of Joseon: The yangban nobility

 Civilian offices (munban), as well as military posts (muban) were occupied by yangban men, with the latter being filled by provincial yangban, whose only way to obtain a scholarly certificate was to become military officials.
 The men were prepared for the exam by the muhak, the military schools.
 From the mid-Joseon period, they belonged to different lineages from the civilian officials.

+With the rise of the Yangban class in the Joseon Dynasty, specifically around the 14th century, came the rise of sijo.
+Sijo was the specific form of poetry that Yangban nobles were meant to excel in.
+Sijo is often identified by its use of three lines that follow a pattern of a specific amount of syllables per line.
+The total amount of syllables ranges from 44-46, following a 3444/3, 3444/3, 3544 syllable pattern.
+The third line is longer than the first two and holds a surprise twist element.
+Yangban liked sijo as they saw it as a way to express philosophical and religious components.
+The Yangban, being the literate class of the early Joseon dynasty, were masters at creating sijo.
+The reason for the Yangban being the only literate class of the early Joseon period is because early Korean writing systems used Chinese characters.
+However during the 15th century of the Joseon Dynasty, King Sejong created hangul, which was made for commoners to be able to read and write.
+Hangul was a new system of consonants and vowels modeled after the shapes of the vocal organs when pronounced.
+He also included the philosophical concepts of heaven, earth, and human into the creation of hangul, ending with 28 characters in the new writing system.
+With the invention of Hangul, ordinary people who were not a part of the upper class were able to read and write, eventually being able to create sijo.

 The jungin middle class

 The seoeol illegitimate children of yangban

 The jungin people also included the illegitimate children of yangban.
 Born from commoner or slave concubines, they made up a substrate within the jungin, called seoeol.
 The illegitimate children of the scholar-gentry were not allowed to be recognised as yangban and so could not inherit land or wealth from their fathers or participate in government exams.
 Their fate caused much discussion among Confucian scholars, as recognising their existence would have meant that the well-defined lines between commoners and nobility would have been blurred.

 However, increasing numbers of Seoeols was recognized as a threat that during Seonjo of Joseon's reign, they were allowed to become officials.
 But these seoeols could not become ministers or high officials.
 However, the efforts of those people to abolish discrimination during the 19th century, did increase their social mobility and some, such as Yun Ung-nyeol or Yi Yun-yong, served as ministers.